-We’ve placed hundreds of English teachers in schools across China and South Korea.
+We’ve placed a few thousand English teachers in schools across China, South Korea, Thailand and Vietnam.
 Often times, these stellar people will write us and share about their experiences overseas.
-Meet a few of our past teachers, and read about what they are doing now.
+Meet a few of our past teachers!.

 It’s always amazing to see how the adventure of teaching abroad changes the life of each and every person!